xin-huang/sstar/docs/userguide/overview.md

 sstar2 train -h
 ```

+If you need further help, such as such as reporting a bug or suggesting a feature, please open an [issue](https://github.com/xin-huang/sstar/issues).

 **Note:** In this manual, we define the population without introgressed fragments as the **reference population**, the population receiving introgressed fragments as the **target population**, and the population donating introgressed fragments as the **source population**.

 The example commands assume that users have cloned the `sstar` [GitHub repository](https://github.com/xin-huang/sstar) and run the commands from the root directory of the repository: